Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 At the time of writing this, his answer has almost 600,000 views!

 Used right, Quora can be a powerful traffic generator for your website.
-And unlike most other social media, a viral Quora answer can generate steady traffic to your website for a year or more.
-So, make sure not to overlook this platform.
+Unlike most social media, a viral Quora answer can generate steady traffic to your website for a year or more.
+Make sure not to overlook this platform!

 11. Post and Promote on Reddit!

 Reddit is another powerful, yet underused social media platform that can increase website traffic.
 If you can find where your audience hangs out on Reddit, and deliver the right content, you can generate tens of thousands of visits literally overnight.

 (That’s right – you don’t have to hit the Reddit front page to make a big impact!)